Ranks and insignia of St John Ambulance (England): Role Bars

 With the introduction of the green Service Delivery Uniform (replacing the traditional No. 2 Service Uniform), black removable Role Bars that could be fixed to the uniform were introduced that would denote the volunteer's role during operational work.
 Leadership positions on the frontline were no longer indicated by the volunteer's rank insignia, but by the role bar worn on the uniform.

 Role Bars such as Operational Commander, Treatment Centre Manager, Team Leader etc. are provided to volunteer leaders during operations to indicate their operational role.
 If an Officer is deployed on the frontline and is not acting in a leadership position, they are required to wear the Uniformed Frontline Personnel (Formerly "Brigade Member") insignia to prevent confusion.

 2023 review

 In June 2021, St John Ambulance embarked on another review of the service's rank structure, reviewing whether management rank insignia remained appropriate.
-Certain ranks, such the rank of Chief Volunteer introduced in 2013 had already been changed to Chief Commissioner prior to reviews commencement.
+Certain ranks, such the rank of Chief Volunteer introduced in 2013 had already been changed to Chief Commissioner prior to the review's commencement.

-The review was put on hold during the COVID-19 Pandemic and was restarted in 2022 with a former Chief Constable appointed as Chair.
+The review was put on hold during the COVID-19 Pandemic and was restarted in 2022 with a former Chief Constable appointed as chair.
 In May 2023, the conclusion of the Rank Review was officially announced concluding that Officers would continue to wear insignia to denote their position within the service.
-However, rank insignia was no longer to be worn by any volunteer in patient-facing activity, including those in management positions.
-This was implemented on 24 August, 2023.
+However, rank insignia were no longer to be worn by any volunteer in patient-facing activity, including those in management positions.
+This was implemented on 24 August 2023.

+2024/2025 review

+Implemented in June 2025, the St John rank structure was revised to better align leadership rank with levels of responsibility across the volunteer organisation.
+The updated system applies consistently at local, county, and national levels, addressing inconsistencies and unintended grade inflation identified in a comprehensive Rank Review conducted in 2023.
+The revision reintroduced previously retired grades to create clearer progression and reflects changes to the organisation's volunteer structure, including the introduction of County Councils, Community Networks, and Communities of Practice.